About the Contest

 Annual Theme

 Each year National History Day chooses a different theme to help students focus their research.
-The 2024 theme is Turning Points in History.
+The 2025 theme is Rights & Responsibilities in History.

 • Topic Selection